1970 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The systematic auction record patterns reveal how dual authentication requirements create distinctive value progression compared to single-variety collecting challenges.

-Market activity demonstrates growing collector sophistication as participants recognize that CAM designation mastery represents an intermediate step toward advanced Lincoln Memorial
+Market activity demonstrates growing collector sophistication as participants recognize that CAM designation mastery represents an important step in advanced Lincoln Memorial collecting.

 Market activity: 1970-S Small Date CAM Penny